FAQ and Troubleshooting the Nodinite File folder Monitoring Agent

 How do I add File folders to monitor with Nodinite?

-Adding an arbitrary number of File folders Nodinite to monitor, is a very simple and straightforward process and requires only proper access rights.
+Adding any number of File folders to monitor with Nodinite is simple and requires only the proper access rights.
 Follow the steps detailed in the Configuration user guide.

 Info